DeliaBarron/Kubernetes-Learning/docs/KLLRCODA/Simulator/info-solutions.md

 If a Pod has a label like app=nginx, and so does a Deployment or StatefulSet, it’s a good sign they’re related.

 # Task 4
+To get the resources used by the pods.
+- `k top pods name`

 # Taks 5

 # Task 6